adriansseur/portfolio/README.md

 ## Further Work

-I plan on improving the styiling by using tools such as Tailwind or Bootstrap, which I will be learning soon.
+I plan on improving the styling by using tools such as Tailwind or Bootstrap, which I will be learning soon.
 I